 I felt that I was no good to my family anymore just a burden spoiling everything.

 I took the tablets as he had said and slept on and off for three days, my body felt like it needed to sleep to draw strength and recover.
 I felt calmer and my appetite returned and I was able to eat again for the first time in months.
-Within a few weeks I felt so much better, I was calmer and eating and being able to sleep was helping me get stronger day by day.
-I didn’t see the CPN much after this and to be honest I was glad, because I was eating and my weight started to increase I think she believed I was working my ‘anorexia’ out it pains me to this day that she couldn’t see what was really the issue and never took the time to listen.
+Within a few weeks I felt so much better, I was calmer, able to eat and being able to sleep was helping me get stronger day by day.
+I didn’t see the CPN much after this and to be honest I was glad, because I was eating and my weight started to increase I think she believed I was working my ‘anorexia’ out.
+It pains me to this day that she couldn’t see what was really the issue and never took the time to listen.
 I often wonder how many others she had not listened to.
 I had appointments with a doctor at the mental health hospital for the next year and I was always surprised at how little a check they kept on me.
 I would always just be asked if I was ok and if I was managing, which I was, but beyond that no discussion ever took place on why I had panic attacks or why the issue had started in the first place.
 I remember saying after one visit how easy it was to say you were fine and no one question it.
 No one ever asked me if I had had anything traumatic happen but just keep saying it was general anxiety, that lots of people get and I began to believe I had general anxiety too.

 After about 12 months I came off my medication and was discharged from mental health.
 I continued doing all I could to practice what I was learning but found that I would do well for a while and then have relapses.
 I continued to seek help from my G.P and he encouraged me to do an anxiety management course at my local health centre.
 After attending for a few weeks I realised it was information and techniques I was already doing and even the instructor said to me I was too informed for the course and most likely knew more about it than he did!
-I found that I became increasingly despondent, although I felt I was doing everything possible to rid myself of this illness it still had a hold on me and was preventing me from living my life.
-I again saw the G.P and asked about other support I could access he suggested counselling which I readily accepted.
+I found that I became increasingly despondent, although I felt I was doing everything possible to rid myself of this illness, it still had a hold on me and was preventing me from living my life.
+I again saw the G.P and asked about other support I could access, he suggested counselling which I readily accepted.
 My first call was a telephone assessment and then I waited a few months till I was offered an appointment.

-When you have mental health issues asking for help is hard and attending appointments is hard so I was a wreck when it came time for my counselling appointment.
-The lady I saw was lovely and we talked about many things in my life and childhood and I also said about my birth.
-I felt things were going well and i realised that i had been putting a lot of pressure on myself to be prefect.
+When you have mental health issues asking for help is hard and attending appointments is hard so I was a complete wreck when it came time for my counselling appointment.
+The lady I saw was lovely and we talked about many things in my life and childhood and I also said about my birth experience.
+I felt things were going well and I realised that I had been putting a lot of pressure on myself to be prefect.
 After only few sessions however she told me she was leaving and I would have a new lady.
 Again I was nervous and it was difficult to open up again to someone new.
 Things however didn’t go as well.
 My sessions consisted of being told to forget the past, that life was for living and I was missing out, she wouldn’t discuss my birth or anything but instead insisted we only be positive and discuss positive things.
 The lowest point and my final session was when she was told me that maybe I liked having panic attacks in my subconscious as it was a form of control and way to access attention.
 This set me back massively, to be told I liked having these attacks when I was working so hard to get well and that I was doing it for attention sent my head reeling.
 I went home and cried for my family and for myself.
-I now began to question if I was the cause of all the struggles and that I was in fact causing myself and my children harm and again the attacks began to escalate.
+I now began to question if I was the cause of all the struggles and that I was in fact causing myself and my children, harm and again the attacks began to escalate.

 After a few weeks I decided that whether or not it was true I would beat this for my beautiful children.
-I brought more books and tired more technics.
+I brought more books and tired more techniques.
 Despite how hard it was I started to push myself.
-I was offered to trained with a charity as a breastfeeding peer support worker something i was so passionate about and though it was a massive step I completed my training and began doing volunteer work.
-When a job became available as a paid peer supporter I applied, I was terrified and never believed I would get the job but it did!
+I was offered to trained with a charity as a breastfeeding peer support worker something I was so passionate about and though it was a massive step I completed my training and began doing volunteer work.
+When a job became available as a paid peer supporter I applied, I was terrified and never believed I would get the job but I did!
 It took all my strength to believe I could do it and my biggest challenge to come was when I realised my work would include working in the hospital on the same ward I had my birth trauma.
-The first day In the hospital I shook the whole time Ive no idea what the staff must have thought, I kept looking at the room where I had been after my birth and felt sick, dizzy and panic.
+The first day in the hospital I shook the whole time, Ive no idea what the staff must have thought, I kept looking at the room where I had been after my birth and felt sick, dizzy and panic.
 But I used my techniques and ploughed on through the day.
-I can’t begin to say how amazed I was driving home that I had done it.
+I can’t begin to say how proud I was driving home that I had done it.
 As the weeks past it got easier and the feelings began to pass and I was beside myself with joy that I was doing something I truly loved.

 When the chance came along two years later to train as a doula I did so and this was a massive turning point.
 As I sat with all the other women talking about birth I realised just how much my birth had affected me.
 When we went around the room discussing our births and it came to me I couldn’t speak, after what felt like hours I managed to tell my story.
 As I recalled my experience there was gasps around the room and after I had finished I burst into tears, I was shaking and everyone came to me and hugged me.
 It was the first time I truly spoke about what had happened and I felt relief but also support and comfort from those around me.
 As the weeks went by I learnt so much and I can honestly say it was healing in a way I never expected.
 I started to feel strongly that women deserved better care in birth and support after.
 I also realised how much I had been affected by my birth and that I wanted help with my feelings and what I had been through.

 I discussed with my G.P about my counselling and my birth and asked if I could have CBT to help with my feelings and again I was referred to mental health services.
 The appointment came and I went along again terrified but full of hope.
 After a chat with the CBT counsellor I was told that there was no specific CBT for birth related issues available.
-After two sessions she said that I already knew everything she would have discussed with me and I was already doing all the techniques that they would normally use that I was very self aware and that she felt she couldn’t help me.
-I felt so despondent old familiar feelings returned as to why it wasn’t working for me and why I was still being gripped by this illness.
+After two sessions she said that I already knew everything she would have discussed with me and I was already doing all the techniques that they normally use, that I was very self aware and that she felt she couldn’t help me.
+I felt so despondent, old familiar feelings returned as to why it wasn’t working for me and why I was still being gripped by this illness.
 I felt alone, odd and a failure, Even family began to question why I was still ‘suffering’ as if it was my fault.
 I made excuses for things I felt I couldn’t do and felt I was living half a life.

 He told me I should stop being selfish, realise what my ‘behaviour’ was doing to my family and get myself ‘sorted’

 I managed the week on holiday but it was a struggle but I returned home happy that I had done it.
 However the strain took its toll and a week later I was back in A&E worse than ever.
 I can honestly say that I had never experienced anything like it and would have done anything to make it stop.
 One of the nurses suggested she thought I was maybe having a ‘manic episode’ but to wait to see the doctor.
 The doctor I saw was awful and after hours and hours finally gave me a very strong medication to try to stop the fits and calm me.
-When my husband left the room to get the car the doctor leaned in close to me and looking me in the eye, he told me I should stop being selfish, realise what my ‘behaviour’ was doing to my family and get myself ‘sorted out’ I felt like id been stabbed in the chest with a knife.
+When my husband left the room to get the car the doctor leaned in close to me and looking me in the eye, he told me I should stop being selfish, realise what my ‘behaviour’ was doing to my family and get myself ‘sorted out’ I felt like Id been stabbed in the chest with a knife.

 We went home and I slept the whole next day, every time I opened my eyes I could see the doctor’s face and hear his words and I felt like I was falling into a pit of despair.
 Why did everyone think I could sort this?
 I was doing everything I could but it still wasn’t enough.

-By the end of the week I decided I needed help and again went to see my G.P.
+By the end of the week I decided I again would seek help and again went to see my G.P.
 In the surgery I broke down in tears and told him about my visits to A&E and what the nurse had said about maybe it had a manic episode.
 This seemed to have a different reaction with him and he said he would refer me to the psychiatric liaison service.

 An appointment came for me a few weeks later and I was absolutely terrified.
-I went to the appointment and again poured out my history after the assessment the CPN said I needed to see a psychiatrist and have a proper assessment.
+I went to the appointment and again poured out my history after the assessment the nurse said I needed to see a psychiatrist and have a proper assessment.
 I actually felt relief and I finally felt this time I was being listened to.

 My appointment came and I went along to the mental health hospital to see the psychiatrist.
 I was literally shaking as I was waiting to be called.
 When I went in the psychiatrist introduced herself and asked me to explain what had been happening so I did, from the beginning in as much details as I could, I even took videos of my attacks for her to see.

 So I started my CBT and this time it helped, knowing what was causing my attacks enabled us to directly work on the feelings it was creating and I finally felt like I was getting a hold on things.
-I was able to address my fears and see why they were there and where they had come from and separate them from the reality of now.
+I was able to address my fears and see why they were there, where they had come from and separate them from the reality of now.